 Ultrasound-Guided Core Biopsy

 Ultrasound is used to guide a special hollow needle to the abnormality in your breast and take a tiny cylinder-shaped (core) sample of tissue.

 Tomosynthesis or Vacuum Assisted Breast Biopsy

 A special mammography machine is used to guide a needle to the abnormality in your breast to take a small tissue sample.

 Wire Localization Procedure

-Ultrasound is used to insert a fine wire in your breast to mark the exact location of the area of concern before a surgeon removes the lump or abnormal tissue.
+Ultrasound or mammography guidance is used to insert a fine wire in your breast to mark the exact location of the area of concern before a surgeon removes the lump or abnormal tissue.

 Cyst aspiration

 Ultrasound is used to guide a very thin needle and syringe to the abnormality in your breast to remove fluid, usually to relieve symptoms such as pain.

 All procedures are performed under local freezing.

 Breast Pain

-70%

-Breast pain is one of the most common breast problems and affects up to 70% of women at some point in their lifetime.
+Breast pain is one of the most common breast problems and affects up to 70 percent of women at some point in their lifetime.

 Many women have breast tenderness and pain, also called mastalgia.
-It may come and go with monthly periods (cyclic) or may not follow any pattern (non-cyclic).
+You may notice it at the same time as your monthly period (cyclic) or it may not follow any pattern (non-cyclic).

-Breast pain can get worse with changes in your hormone levels or the medicines you are taking.
-Stress can also affect breast pain.
-You are more likely to have breast pain before menopause than after menopause.
+Breast pain can worsen with hormonal changes, the medicine you take, or the amount of stress in your life.
+You are more likely to experience breast pain before you go through menopause.

 Cyclical breast pain

-Very common

-Usually in both breasts

-Caused by monthly hormonal changes

-Feels like heaviness or soreness in breast that radiates to armpit and arm
+This is the most common type of breast pain and may be caused by normal monthly hormonal changes when you get your period.
+The pain is usually felt in both breasts and feels like a heaviness or soreness in the breast that radiates to the armpit and arm.

-Pain is most severe before menstrual period

-Found more often in younger women

-Generally does not need treatment and goes away after menopause
+Cyclic breast pain occurs more often in younger women and is usually most severe before your period starts.
+Most cyclic pain goes away without treatment and usually disappears at menopause.

-⇒ Non-cyclical breast pain
+Non-cyclical breast pain

-Not as common

-May only be felt in one breast

-Not caused by monthly hormonal changes

-A sharp, burning pain that occurs in one area of the breast
+This is a less common type of breast pain.
+It is described as a sharp, continuous, burning pain that occurs in a specific area of the breast.
+The pain is not caused by monthly hormonal changes and may occur in only one breast.
+Women experiencing non-cyclic breast pain are usually 30-50 years of age.

-Pain is not related to menstrual period

-Most common in women ages 30-50

-Some pain may be caused by a cyst or benign growth (fibroadenoma).
-Treating the cause may relieve the pain.
+Some non-cyclic pain may be caused by a fibroadenoma or a cyst.
+If your healthcare practitioner can identify the cause, they may be able to treat the pain.

 Does breast pain indicate breast cancer?

-Breast pain is not a common symptom of breast cancer.
-However, in some cases painful lumps are caused by breast cancer.
+Breast pain is generally not a symptom of breast cancer.
+However, in rare cases, painful lumps may be caused by breast cancer.